Undue Hardship: Everything You Need to Know

 If you are not sure if a reasonable accommodation has become an undue hardship or have other questions regarding undue hardship, seek out quality legal advice to ensure you act in accordance with current legislation and avoid a potential discrimination lawsuit.
 Find respectable employment lawyers when you post your legal need in our UpCounsel Marketplace online.

 Our Marketplace features attorneys from leading schools, including Harvard Law.
-Their vast experience in many different facets of law and work for top firms, such as Google and Stripe, can help you understand your duties and obligations under applicable legislation, such as the American Disabilities Act.
+Their vast experience in many different facets of law and work for top firms, such as Google and Menlo Ventures, can help you understand your duties and obligations under applicable legislation, such as the American Disabilities Act.